CoderChristopher/MusicPlayerTracker/README.md

 	time stamp to be recorded, the current actual time of the record, and the date.

-	This info is then used by the script to first my a MYSQL select query with the given unique id to see if it already exists.
+	This info is then used by the script to first make a MYSQL select query with the given unique id to see if it already exists.
 If it does not then that must mean this is the first tracking event and so a new record must be created using a insert query.
 But if the track